sampoder/berowra/README.md

 Now, you're all set to get coding!

+If you are looking for the landing page, check out https://github.com/sampoder/berowra-landing.

 If you require support or locate a bug please open a GitHub Issue [here](https://github.com/sampoder/berowra/issues/new/choose).